Dependent Care Account

 DCA benefits

-A flexible spending account for dependent care (DCA) allows you to set aside funds from your paycheck on a pre-tax basis to pay for qualified dependent care expenses.
+A flexible spending account for dependent care (DCA or DCFSA) allows you to set aside funds from your paycheck on a pre-tax basis to pay for qualified dependent care expenses while you work, look for work, or attend school full-time.

 Simply use your DCA debit card at the point of sale for services, or file a claim for reimbursement.
 Since the IRS governs this pre-tax benefit, you can only use your FSA funds for IRS-approved dependent care.